wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-funding-options-are-available-to-support-my-graduate-studies">What funding options are available to support my graduate studies?</h2>
- Many students seek to expand or deepen their knowledge of computer science and engineering by pursuing graduate study after or in concert with their undergraduate studies.
+<a id=106></a> Many students seek to expand or deepen their knowledge of computer science and engineering by pursuing graduate study after or in concert with their undergraduate studies.
 The financial assistance and incentive programs described here are written assuming you are a current Washington University undergraduate student.
 If you are not such a student, you can find more information about programs that are available to you
  [here](https://engineering.wustl.edu/prospective-students/graduate-admissions/Pages/default.aspx).
  While we encourage applications for graduate study from outside our campus, the financial assistance and incentive programs described here are not available for such students.
  Our faculty conduct research to push the field of computer science and computer engineering in new, interesting, and important directions.
 We encourage you to conduct research with faculty